Esoterical/voron_canbus/toolhead_flashing/README.md

 **STM32 based board:**

-To confirm it's in DFU mode you can run the command `dfu-util -l` and it will show any devices connected to your Pi in DFU mode.
+To confirm it's in DFU mode you can run the command `sudo dfu-util -l` and it will show any devices connected to your Pi in DFU mode.

 ![image](https://user-images.githubusercontent.com/124253477/221337550-560128dd-b5fd-41ba-8881-48d24b2215ef.png)